We’re working with partners across the city to support those looking to change career, upskill your existing skills or learn new ones.

 Not all job vacancies are advertised in the same place.
 The national Find a Job website allows you to search for jobs based on keywords and location.

 You can also visit Job Help from Jobcentre plus for hints and tips on applying for jobs and ideas about jobs you may never have thought of.
-Their Latest Jobs page lists some of the national recruitment exercises currently taking place and you can search for vacancies by sector.

 It’s also worth visiting online recruitment pages like Indeed or the careers and vacancies pages on companies’ websites.